ignite/cli/docs/guide/nameservice/05-play.md

 }
 ```

-## Query the Chain for a List of Names
+## Query the chain for a list of names

 Query the chain for a list of name and correponding values.
 Query commands don't need the `--from` flag, because they don't broadcast transactions and make only free requests.